retypeapp/retype/configuration/project.md

 === enabled : `boolean`

 Enable or disable the generated tag summary section in the left sidebar navigation.
-Default is `true` for Retype Pro projects.
+Default is `true` for Retype Pro projects and Pro preview builds.

 ```yml
 nav: